 Why Your Betta Fish Tank Looks Cloudy (And How to Fix It)

-Cloudy beginner betta fish tank beside a crystal clear planted nano aquarium
+Cloudy betta fish tank beside a crystal clear planted nano aquarium.

 Cloudy aquarium water is one of the most common problems beginner betta fish owners experience after setting up a new tank.
 Many people panic when their aquarium suddenly turns foggy, milky, or slightly hazy, especially after carefully designing a cozy planted setup.
 In most cases, cloudy water is completely normal and can usually be fixed with a few simple adjustments to the aquarium environment.